 “Golden Milk is one the most famous remedies in Ayurvedic medicine originating in India.
-Our Golden Milk is a mix of Turmeric, Ginger, and Cinnamon powder.
+Our Golden Milk is a mix of all Organic Turmeric, Ginger, and Cinnamon powder.
 Traditionally, the mix of spices is added to a pot of milk or milk alternative, brought to a simmer, and served hot.

 Health Tip: Add a pinch of black pepper to boost the benefits of Turmeric!

 The potent healing properties in Turmeric, Ginger, and Cinnamon make this blend great for immune health, weight-loss, and digestive discomfort.

 Turmeric is famous for its anti-inflammatory and detoxifying properties, making it a wonderful remedy for those suffering from injuries, joint pain, and build up of toxins.

 Golden Milk can be made hot or cold, it can be made with milk, milk alternatives (i.e. Almond Milk, Coconut Milk), or added to coffee as a health shot.

 Bring 8oz of milk (or alternative) to a simmer, add 1 tsp of Golden Milk, let simmer for 5 minutes and enjoy.
 Add pepper to increase health benefits.

 Use 8-16oz of milk (or alternative) and 1 tsp of Golden Milk, shake or stir until the Golden Milk is completely dissolved (similar to chocolate milk)